 Paigebrooke is a five-lot subdivision with multiple ponds providing every home a view of the water.
 Former Mayor Scott Bradley who named the subdivision after his two daughters, Paige and Brooke, developed the subdivision in the late 1990’s.

-Quail Hollow is the newest residential development in Westlake.
+Quail Hollow is one of the newest residential development in Westlake.
 The development covers 188 acres of gorgeous landscape and plans to have 96 estate homes that reside on lots over 1 acre.

 In this 30-house airport subdivision, airplanes are almost as common as cars.
 The subdivision's name comes from its location on an old stagecoach trail from Keller to Denton.